-As noted in my last blog, foundation sales personnel make some pretty outrageous claims and unfortunately, most are made verbally where they cannot be verified, or held accountable for.
+As discussed previously, foundation sales personnel make some pretty outrageous claims and unfortunately, most are made verbally where they cannot be verified, or held accountable for.

 In addition, there is no governing ethics board to keep the conduct of these people accountable.
 The key tool to hold these people accountable is to always get them in writing.
 Then you can do your own research to verify them.
 Today, I would like bring to light another of such outrageous claims.